TASelwyn/CoMaS-Carleton/README.md

 Professor that seemingly made CoMaS: https://carleton.ca/scs/people/tony-white/
 - CoMaS server runs on cogerent, which is his domain.
-- Windows executable has him as the publisher.
+- Windows executable's publisher is "Tony White"
 - Apparently some students have talked to him about CoMaS extensively.
-- According to some students, a libray tony uses extensively, being Jersey REST Library in his web services coruse.
+- According to some students, a libray tony uses extensively, being Jersey REST Library in his web services course.
 It's also used a lot in CoMaS.
 Jersey REST is dying, old tech.

 A list of links used by CoMaS.